 Season 3 | TBD (Estimated: September 10th) | TBD (Estimated: January 9th) |

 Each year from 2025 will introduce a full thematic event centered around one of the regions in Runeterra, shaping all content additions during the entire 3 month duration; Skinlines, new champions, updates, map skins, emotes... it's all gonna revolve around that one region.
+Season 15 kicks off with Noxus and will give some special attention to the Black Rose, which was heavily teased in Arcane's second season.

 The Honor System is also getting a major rework.
 Honor now directly affects rewards and in-game perks, and players with high Honor will get extra pass experience and social goodies, including pings, All Chat, and emote frequencies.
 The Honor Shop and Tokens are a thing of the past, and skins like Three Honors Shen will be Honor-exclusive.
 Shen will get a brief return at the start of the season, and then his skin lineup will be replaced with rewards based on your Honor level.

 Champion Mastery is getting a smooth integration into the Battle Pass, and you'll earn Battle Pass Experience when you hit Mastery milestones.
-Your Mastery progression isn't going anywhere, but it will now count toward your pass progress so you'll earn rewards at a similar rate across all game modes, including ARAM.
+Your

 Last but not least, Mythic Variants and Showcase Capsules are being sunset, and Mythic Variants are being reworked as tiered rewards in the Sanctum with bad luck protection.
-Event Orbs will be the only capsule-like item, and the system is being streamlined overall.
+Event Orbs will be the only capsule-like item, and the system is being streamlined overall

 Every purchase at UnrankedSmurfs comes with our lifetime guarantee.
 Trusted by over 150,000 customers.

-League of Legends hasn't kept the throne for itself by recooking the same old formula since 2009, it's a fully dynamic ecosystem that evolves with each passing year (or "used to") in the form of Seasons.
+League of Legends hasn't kept the throne for itself by recooking the same old formula since 2009, it's a fully dynamic ecosystem that evolves with each passing year (or used to) in the form of Seasons.

-Each year, League of Legends ran a specific "season," which typically lasts about nine months, with a sweet little break at the end called PreSeason.
+Each year, League of Legends ran a specific "season," which typically lasts about nine months, with a sweet little break at the end called Preseason.
 That’s when Riot Games hits the reset button, makes a few tweaks, and gets ready for the next round of chaos.
-These seasons come with a slew of new features, updates, changes, and—most importantly—Item reworks for the 7000th time.
+These seasons come with a slew of new features, updates, changes, and—most importantly—item reworks for the 7000th time.

 But what makes each season so important?
 Well, for starters, they determine the competitive landscape of League of Legends.
 Ranked play, which is at the heart of many players’ LoL experience, operates on a seasonal system where your rank resets at the beginning of each split (more on that later) for a chance to claim a Victorious skin.